Aa went to Blaydon Races,

 Eiteen hundred an' sixty-two, on a summer's efternoon...

 So goes the famous Geordie anthem ‘The Blaydon Races’ penned by George ‘Geordie’ Ridley in 1862.
 It was written to celebrate a horse race and carnival in Blaydon, a small town situated a few miles from Newcastle on the other side of the River Tyne.
 The song, written in the original music hall style of the Victorian era, describes an eventful coach journey from Newcastle to get to the races.
 It includes wheels falling off coaches, trips to the infirmary, monkey shows and old wives selling cider, and incorporates such memorable lines as ‘Aw got two black eyes an’ a broken nose’ and ‘Aa danced a jig an’ swung me twig that day aa went to Blaydon’.
 Geordie Ridley, born in 1835, was sent to work at his local colliery at the age of eight and by the time he was 18 he was working as a wagon man transporting coal.
-A bad injury at the pit forced him to begin earning a living as a singer of Irish and Tyneside comic songs.
+A bad injury at the pit forced him to leave and he began earning a living as a singer of Irish and Tyneside comic songs.
 He died in 1864, only two years after writing the Blaydon Races.

 The song has since become synonymous with the fans of the city’s famous football club, Newcastle United.
 As today is the 9th of June (spelt ‘Joon’ by Ridley), and seen as the closest thing to a National Geordie Day by many from Newcastle, Northumberland and other parts of the region, this article will pay homage to the great city, its history, its culture, and some of its favourite sons and daughters, past and present.
 It will bring your attention to things that Geordies (natives from Newcastle and the surrounding area) should know, and also some lesser known facts that will probably surprise a few people, be they from the region or not.
 So lads and lasses, if you’re ready, read on for a canny Geordie education!